MoritzLost/moritzlost.dev/src/content/appearances/2025-08-13-craftentries-podcast.md

 title: "Crafting Connections and Collaboration"
 ---

 Thomas Sausen interviewed me for his [CraftEntries podcast](https://craftentries.io) about my web dev career so far.
-We talk about my experiences with various CMS systems, particularly ProcessWire and Craft CMS.
+We talk about my experiences with various content management systems, particularly ProcessWire and Craft CMS.
 I also discuss how community engagement has helped me learn Craft and to grow as a developer.

 Listen to the episode on: